EmileePetrie/Notebook/Class2018.04.02.md

 I do not want to present myself as good or bad.
 I am human and make mistakes.
 I had a lasting impact on the world and whether or not that is good or bad, that is for you to decide.

--Intent.
+- Intent.
 Outcome.
 Warrior.
 Church.
 Statesman.
 British.
--Triggers: grass, chalkboard, light switch, pencil, etc.
+- Triggers: grass, chalkboard, light switch, pencil, etc.